Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Datanodes configuration

-Data nodes can point to anykind of *Python* variables by default: int, string, dict, list, np.array, pd.DataFrame, models, etc. Taipy has the ability to read and write a CSV, or pickle file.
+Data nodes can point to anykind of *Python* variables by default: int, string, dict, list, np.array, pd.DataFrame, models, etc. Taipy has the ability to read and write a CSV, Pickle file or SQL database through a data node.

-Let me introduce some parameters for datanodes :
+Let me introduce some parameters for data nodes :
 - **Storage_type**: There are multiple storage types.
 You can read csv file, SQL database, pickle file, etc.
             Here, you are going to create a csv datanode to read/store the initial dataset.
 Taipy knows how to access it thanks to the path.